-SA/SEA Objectives Description of Effect Scale of effect fect Comments/Explanation Mitigation ST МТ LT 01 To protect the natural resources of the County - including water, air, soil and minerals 0 0 0
+SA/SEA Objectives Description of Effect Scale of effect fect Comments/Explanation Mitigation ST MT LT 01 To protect the natural resources of the County - including water, air, soil and minerals 0 0 0

-02 To avoid or reduce flood No obvious effect.
-0 0 0

-risk as a result of

-minerals and waste

-development

-03 To conserve biodiversity No obvious effect.
-0 0 0

-and geodiversity

-conservation interests,

-avoiding damage to or

-fragmentation of major

-features of importance

-for fauna and flora

-04 To minimise minerals No obvious effect.
-0 0 0

-and waste

-management's

-contribution to climate

-change through

-reduced greenhouse

-gas emissions by less

-reliance on primary

-minerals, and increased

-reuse, recovery,

-recovery and recycling

-05 To maximise the No obvious effect.
-0 0 0

-sustainable

-transportation of

-minerals and waste,

-through the use of non-

-road alternatives and

-the reduction of the

-distance travelled by

-00 untreated waste No obvievo effect 0 0 0

-06 To conserve the quality No obvious effect.
-0 0 0

-of the countryside and

-07 landscape Deliny early protection of the Country's ·

-07 To protect the , , , , ++ ++ ++

-significance of heritage heritage assets.

-assets of

-archaeological, cultural

-and historic value 1
+02 To avoid or reduce flood risk as a result of minerals and waste development No obvious effect.
+0 0 0 03 To conserve biodiversity and geodiversity conservation interests, avoiding damage to or fragmentation of major features of importance for fauna and flora No obvious effect.
+0 0 0 04 To minimise minerals and waste management's contribution to climate change through reduced greenhouse gas emissions by less reliance on primary minerals, and increased reuse, recovery, recovery and recycling No obvious effect.
+0 0 0 05 To maximise the sustainable transportation of minerals and waste, through the use of nonroad alternatives and the reduction of the distance travelled by untreated waste No obvious effect.
+0 0 0 06 To conserve the quality of the countryside and landscape No obvious effect.
+0 0 0 07 To protect the significance of heritage assets of archaeological, cultural and historic value Policy seeks protection of the County's heritage assets. ++ ++ ++

-08 To enhance biodiversity, natural resources, landscape or the significance of Great weight given to the enhancement of the County's heritage assets. ++ ++ ++ heritage assets 09 To protect people and local communities from the effects of minerals development and waste management No obvious effect.
-0 0 0 10 To promote sustainable economic growth and employment No obvious effect.
-0 0 0 Cumula tive Effect/Conclusion Policy has clear sustainability objective be enefits on the p rotectio on and enhancement of heritage assets.
+08 To enhance biodiversity, natural resources, landscape or the significance of heritage assets ++ ++ ++ 09 To protect people and local communities from the effects of minerals development and waste management 0 0 0 10 To promote sustainable economic growth and employment 0 0 0 Cumula tive Effect/Conclusion Policy has clear sustainability objective be enefits on the p rotectio on and enhancement of heritage assets.